Years in the making, R. Kelly sex abuse trial gets underway

 “Don’t assume everybody’s telling the truth,” she said.

-Defense lawyers have maintained in court papers prior to the trial that Kelly’s alleged victims were groupies who turned up at his shows and made it known they “were dying to be with him.”
+The remarks fit a theme set by the defense in court papers prior to the trial describing Kelly’s alleged victims as groupies who turned up at his shows and made it known they “were dying to be with him.”
 The women only started accusing him of abuse years later when public sentiment shifted against him, they said.

 Kelly, 54, is perhaps best known for his smash hit “I Believe I Can Fly,” a 1996 song that became an inspirational anthem played at school graduations, weddings, advertisements and elsewhere.